 Please click on the links or navigation bar (top left =) for more pages

-I have listed some ideas for the many different shapes, sizes and sensory experiences you can plan in to your sensory garden design.
+I have listed some ideas and practical advice for the many different shapes, sizes and sensory experiences you can plan in to your sensory garden design.

 It's easier than you think to create a sensory garden at home and with a few changes a sensory garden can also be a good place for people with Alzheimer's and other dementia too.

 We actually experience more sensations than the five senses.
 Gravity, temperature, space and enclosure are some of them.

 I have listed some ideas that highlight the many different sensory experiences you can plan in when designing, planning, building and creating a Sensory garden at home.